How To Commission a Successful BIM & Point Cloud Survey in 6 Steps

 As there are many ways to arrive at a solution when using BIM Software, it is good for the designer and surveyor to discuss the representation of elements.
 We find that different designers prefer different modelling practices.
 For example, Pavements could be topography or modified floors.
 Rainwater pipes could be pipes, generic category or site category.
 Cladded walls being simple walls or curtain walls.
 Each designer has their preference, which needs relaying to the surveyor early on to avoid additional costs.

-Please feel free to use the following links to help you specify your survey requirements in a more appropriate way than using the LOD Scale:
+Please feel free to use the following link to help you specify your survey requirements in a more appropriate way than using the LOD Scale:

 You will have noticed that these specifications are based on using Revit.
 This is because I personally have used Revit for around 10 years, and only have basic knowledge of its competitors.
 They should, however, give a good starting point for other software and hopefully if someone adapts it for use with ArchiCAD, Bentley, or Vectorworks for example, they will be happy to share it with us.